widdix/aws-cf-templates/docs/ec2.md

 ### Limitations
 * The EC2 instance only runs in a single AZ.
 In case of an AZ outage the instance will be unavailable.

-## Premium Support
-We offer Premium Support for our CloudFormation templates: setting up environments based on our templates, adopting templates to specific use cases, resolving issues in production environments.
-[Hire us!](https://widdix.net/)

-## Feedback
-We are looking forward to your feedback.
-Mail to [hello@widdix.de](mailto:hello@widdix.de).

-## About
-A [cloudonaut.io](https://cloudonaut.io/templates-for-aws-cloudformation/) project.
-Engineered by [widdix](https://widdix.net).